-The Quadram Institute on the Norwich Research Park, working with the Norfolk and Norwich University Hospital, is looking to recruit participants who have tested positive for COVID-19, to help understand more about the virus.
+The Quadram Institute on the Norwich Research Park, working with the Norfolk and Norwich University Hospital, is looking to recruit participants who have tested positive for COVID-19 within the last 2 weeks, to help understand more about the virus.

 The coronavirus disease (COVID-19), caused by the SARS-CoV-2 virus has quickly developed as a global pandemic with a huge unprecedented impact in health systems worldwide.
 Researchers are trying to understand how the virus causes the disease in order to fight back.

 Initial studies have shown that over 60% of COVID-19 positive subjects show gastrointestinal symptoms, such as diarrhoea, nausea and vomiting.
 SARS-CoV-2 has been identified in faecal samples of these patients.